-What are the best car care products to ‘wash and wax’ your car with?
+What are the best paint protection products to ‘wash and wax’ your car with?
 I’m going to try and point you in the right direction as regards quality affordable products.

 The best products

-First up we should define the criteria for best car care products, the product needs to produce results and also be affordable.
-Manufactures and shops are pushing an ever increasing range of products at the consumer, online forums are full of people trying to sound clever using all sorts of technical jargon.
+First up we should define the criteria for best car care products, the product needs to produce the correct results safely and also be affordable.
+Manufactures and retailers are pushing an ever increasing range of detailing products at the consumer, online detailing forums are full of people trying to sound clever using all sorts of technical jargon.
 These people will regurgitate information which is taken as gospel and the accepted way to do something or the product to use for a task possibly without knowing why it’s being done that way or indeed if it should be.
 I will post links at the bottom to online retailers I use but feel free to shop around.

-The simplest method for this is to get someone else to do it for you, preferably Passion Detailing or failing that another quality detailer.
-However a lot of people chose to go to the £5.00 car wash brigade, if you’re one of them look around you next time.
-Do they use fresh water/wash solution for every customer, do they spray on a chemical pre wash, do they use a sponge/chamois, do they wear hard scratchy clothes with metal buckles, belts and zips and does it take 10 minutes to complete?
-If the answer is yes then they aren’t be looking after your car.
+The simplest method for this is to get someone else to do it for you, preferably Passion Detailing or failing that another quality detailer, we are a mobile valeting and detailing business so can come to you at a convenient time.
+However a lot of people chose to go to the £5.00 car wash brigade, if you’re one of them look around you next time you visit them.
+Do they use fresh water/wash solution for every customer, do they spray on a chemical pre wash, do they use a sponge and chamois, do they wear hard scratchy clothes with metal buckles, belts and zips and does it take 10 minutes to complete?
+If the answer to any of the above is yes then they aren’t looking after your car.

 If you wash your own car I recommend the two bucket method, this is not strictly necessary in summer as cars don’t get as dirty but a must in winter.
-Get a couple of builder’s buckets nothing fancy it just needs to hold water and a couple of grit guards.
-You need to be using a good microfiber or lamb’s wool wash mitt, Gtechniq’s mitt will outlast a lamb’s wool mitt.
-Use an older cheaper mitt for the sills, wheel and arch areas.
-I also recommend their Gwash product, it is very concentrated lasts a long time and has plenty of lubrication.
-Gyeon Bathe+ is another great product, it contains polymers that add gloss as you wash.
+Get a couple of builder’s buckets nothing fancy it just needs to hold water and a couple of grit guards to keep the solids at the bottom.
+You need to be using a good microfiber or lamb’s wool wash mitt, Gtechniq’s mitt will outlast a lamb’s wool mitt and is good quality with lots of micro fibers to trap grit and keep it away from the paint.
+Use an older cheaper mitt for the sills, wheel and arch areas, do not use this on the rest of the car keep them seperate.
+I also recommend Gtechniq’s Gwash product, it’s very concentrated lasts a long time and has plenty of lubrication.
+Gyeon Bathe+ is another great product, it contains polymers that add gloss as you wash so you can add some gloss as you wash.

-When we talk about protecting paint most people think of wax, wax has been about for as long as cars have but is it the best product?
+When we talk about paint protection most people think of wax, car wax has been about for as long as cars have but is it the best product?
 Wax also contains oils among other things so if your paint is swirled and scratched it will cover these.
 Wax will wear off quickly, depending on the temperature the wax will last about 4 – 8 weeks.
-I don’t want to burst your bubble but it’s all the same, a £1000 pot of wax is as good as a £30 pot, try R222.
+I don’t want to burst your bubble but it’s all more or less the same, a £1000 pot of wax is as good as a £30 pot, try R222.